vvvvalvalval/scope-capture/doc/Tutorial.md

 `sc.api/brk` is similar to `sc.api/spy`, except that it wil block the running thread (instead of immediately evaluating the wrapped expression and saving the result), until you choose to release it.
-Example
+For example:

 ```clojure
 (require '[clojure.string :as str])